romanpauk/dingo/docs/releasing.md

 3. push `releases/0.3`
 4. run the release workflow for `0.3.1`

 The workflow makes releases.
-You decide what belongs on each maintained release branch.
+Release contents are still chosen separately for each maintained release branch.

 ## Dry runs and reruns

 Use `dry_run=true` when:

 - creating a new release line
-- releasing from a branch you just updated
+- releasing from a recently updated branch
 - checking that the version and branch match
 - retrying after a partial failure